graveltr/black-hole-light-bending/README.md

 Below are brief descriptions of the various animations.

-Movie 1: Kerr Ray Tracing Subsupercritical:
+Kerr Ray Tracing Subsupercritical:
 Showcases 3 rays, emitted from the same location but with initial momenta tuned such that one ray falls into the black hole, one ray is bound, and the other is ejected to infinity.

 ![subsupercritical](gifs/krt-subsupercritical.gif)

-Movie 2: Kerr Ray Tracing Lyapunov:
+Kerr Ray Tracing Lyapunov:
 Showcases 3 pairs of rays.
 In each pair, one of the rays is emitted with momentum such that it is bound, while the other is shot with the same momentum but perturbed slightly in radius by an amount delta r.
 The separation between